Cell-cell Communication Inference and Analysis: Biological Mechanisms, Computational Approaches, and Future Opportunities: Introduction

 This review aims to equip biologically focused researchers with practical guidance on when and how to apply existing CCC tools, while providing computational biologists with the biological foundations and methodological advances of CCC to facilitate the development of novel CCC analysis tools.
-While related reviews exist\cite{CCCreviewFan2020,RN448,RN449,CCCreviewJin2022,CCCreviewNie2023,RN447,CCCreviewSu2024,cesaro2025advances}, here we emphasis the biological mechanisms and modeling strategies that underpin CCC, and critically examine the most recent and innovative computational approaches.
+While related reviews exist\cite{CCCreviewFan2020,RN448,RN449,CCCreviewJin2022,CCCreviewNie2023,RN447,CCCreviewSu2024,cesaro2025advances}, here we emphasize the biological mechanisms and modeling strategies that underpin CCC, and critically examine the most recent and innovative computational approaches.
 This review begins with a systematic overview of the biological foundations of CCC, including various types of intercellular and intracellular signaling mechanisms.
 We then present a general modeling framework for CCC inference, and review a range of computational methods developed in recent years, with an emphasis on their methodological diversification and the specific biological questions they aim to address.
-Finally, we discuss the key challenges and emerging opportunities in this rapidly advancing field.
+Finally, we discuss key challenges and emerging opportunities in this rapidly advancing field.
+To aid the research community, we provide an interactive, web-based summary of all reviewed computational methods (available at https://cellchat.whu.edu.cn).
+This resource details each method's overview, computational principles, and addressed biological questions to facilitate efficient method comparison and selection.
+It features interactive filtering based on methodological characteristics and includes a submission portal for researchers to contribute new tools, ensuring the resource remains current.